TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r107 - 2015-12-15
+r110 - 2015-12-18
 by tin man tex
-For MGSV version 1.0.6.0 (1.06 in title screen)
+For MGSV version 1.0.7.0 (1.07 in title screen)

 A mod for MGSV intended to extend play through customisable settings and features.

-New for r107:
+New for r110:
-Interim workaround option for vehicle patrols:
-"qfpks - will break some sideops" , "Custom fpks - may crash the game"
+Enemy prep options:
+"Allow heavy armor in free mode"
+"Allow heavy armor in all missions"
+"Allow helmet and NVG or Gas mask combo"
+"Ballance heavy armor and head gear distribution" "Random CP subtype in free mode"
+"Random CP subtype in missions"

 New for r106:
 Enemy prep options: